abiyfantaye/DFSR/README.md

     `$ cd $FOAM_UTILITIES/preProcessing/DFSRTurb`\
     `$ ./Allwclean`

+The turbulence generator is now fully embedded in OpenFOAM as  `DFSRTurb` and can be launched in serial or parallel.
-## Running a test case
+## Running the test case

-The directory `example/openTerrain` contains a empty domain simulation case configured for LES of in open terrain condition
+The directory `example/openTerrain` contains a empty domain LES case configured for open terrain condition.